Centre-for-Aesthetics-of-AI-Images/Retriever-Wizard/README.md

 # 🧙‍♂️ Retriever Wizard

-Retriever Wizard is a small web app (Streamlit) for exploring a collection of images by *visual similarity*.
+Retriever Wizard is a small web app (Streamlit) for exploring a collection of images by *visual similarity*, based on one image.
 This tool was built as part of an ongoing PhD project (IKK, Aarhus University).

 You can use it to:
 - Pick a “query” image and find other images based on computational similarity
 - Browse results in a reading-friendly list (stacked view)
-- Add your own scholarly categories/notes as an overlay (without changing your original metadata)
+- Add your own categories/labels as an overlay (without changing your original metadata)
 - Make a simple 2D “map” of the collection for exploratory browsing or communication

 ## Glossary